2022 Wisconsin State Treasurer election

 The 2022 Wisconsin State Treasurer election took place on November 8, 2022, to elect the next state treasurer of Wisconsin.
 Incumbent Democratic Party Treasurer Sarah Godlewski chose not to seek re-election, instead unsuccessfully running for US Senate.

-Republican John Leiber defeated Democrat Aaron Richardson in the general election.
+Republican John Leiber narrowly defeated Democrat Aaron Richardson in the general election.
+This was the only Wisconsin Executive office Republicans won in 2022.